-Today’s my second and last day at Big Bend, and I’m up early for a big hike… The plan is to hike up to Emory Peak and the South Rim via the Pinnacles Trail, then do a circuit of the South Rim via the Southeast and Northeast Rim Trails, before returning to The Basin on the Laguna Meadows Trail.
+Emory Peak is the primary destination of today’s hike, on my second and last day at Big Bend National Park.
+I’m up early for a big day… the plan is to hike up to Emory Peak and the South Rim via the Pinnacles Trail, then do a circuit of the South Rim via the Southeast and Northeast Rim Trails, before returning to The Basin on the Laguna Meadows Trail.
 A long hike, but one described as “one of the most impressive in the park”, so I’m looking forward to the day.

 The Basin to Emory Peak junction (Pinnacles Trail) – 5.2km / 3.2 miles (465m ascent)

 After the drive from Terlingua Ranch Lodge, I set-out from The Basin car park around 7:30am, with the well-marked trail immediately climbing up towards the mountains.

 It’s a steady, but not steep, climb up to Juniper Flat, a nice grassy plain where the first marked camping sites are located.
 The trail follows the base of a low mountain range that forms part of the eastern Chisos mountains.

 From time to time there are views out to the east over Juniper Canyon, although much of the trail is through forest.